 References

-- NGSPICE home - tutorials, introductory videos, downloads, news, etc.
+- NGSPICE Home – Tutorials, introductory videos, downloads, news, and more.